rods7on/rods7on/README.md

 Passionate about technology, software testing and games.

-- 🔭 I'm not currently working
-- 🌱 Master's student in computer engineering, with a degree in Information Security Technology Management and Specialization in Agile Tests.
+- 👨‍🎓 Master's student in computer engineering, with a degree in Information Security Technology Management and Specialization in Agile Tests.

 <!--
 **rods7on/rods7on** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.